Practice Growth Across the AM Law 200 (written for NALP Bulletin+)

 Which Markets Have Been In Decline?

 Across the AM Law 200 a few practices have seen significant drops in Partner headcount since 2022.
-M&A in Detroit (-26%), as well as Insurance Litigation (-26%) and IP Litigation has been the sharp fall in attorneys in China-based practices.
+M&A in Detroit (-26%), as well as Insurance Litigation (-26%) and IP Litigation (-20%) in the Bay Area are some of the highest drop offs.
+However, a key broader trend has been the sharp fall in lawyers in China-based practices.

 Formerly key practices such as M&A, Capital Markets, and Litigation have lost more than 220 AM Law Partners since April 2022.
 This combined decline in headcount has occurred in Beijing (-75%) and across China's key financial hubs, Shanghai (-72%) and Hong Kong (-20%).